no2fpga/no2bootloader/gateware/ice40-stub/README.md

 ```

 In some cases the risc-v cross compiler has a different prefix than the default
-`riscv-none-embed-`.
+`riscv-none-elf-`.
 You can adjust the prefix to the one you have installed on
 your system using the `CROSS=` parameter.

 For example on Arch Linux the riscv crosscompiler has the prefix